liferay/liferay-docs/develop/tutorials/articles/130-service-builder/03-business-logic-with-service-builder/03-invoking-services-from-service-builder-code.markdown

 ## Referencing OSGi Services [](id=referencing-an-osgi-service)

-In many cases, your Service Builder code (Spring Beans) will need to use external services.
+In many cases, your Service Builder code (Spring Beans) must use external services.
 Liferay's `@ServiceReference` annotation lets Liferay Spring Beans reference OSGi services.

 Suppose you're building an application with a simple entity your service module defines in its `service.xml` file.
-The application needs to send an SMS every time a new entity is created, and the `SMSService` is provided by a module installed in the system.
+The application must send an SMS every time a new entity is created, and the `SMSService` is provided by a module installed in the system.

 Your `*LocalServiceImpl` (Spring Bean) could use an `@ServiceReference` annotation to reference the *external* service.